chz05/assassyn/tools/rust-sim-runtime/README.md

 ## Running the Test

-### With ASSASSYN_HOME environment variable:
+### With `ASSASSYN_HOME` environment variable
-If you are in docker, you automatically have the ASSASSYN_HOME environment variable
+If you are in Docker, `ASSASSYN_HOME` is typically set automatically.
 ```bash
 cargo run --bin test_ramulator2
 ```
-if you do not have the ASSASSYN_HOME, you need to set the ASSASSYN_HOME as you assassyn project directory.
+If `ASSASSYN_HOME` is not set, either set it to the repo root or run the command from the repository root.

 ## Expected Output